Creative Pursuits | Try Your Hand at a New Hobby This Winter

 The Academy Center of the Arts regularly offers beginning photography classes (go to Academycenter.org and click on “education”).

 Maybe you took lessons as a child but had to give them up when school, sports or a job begged for your time.
-Or maybe you’ve never held an instrument but always wanted to play piano or guitar so you can lead family sing-alongs.
+Or maybe you’ve never held an instrument but always wanted to play piano or guitar so you can lead family sing-alongs then you can check out piano lessons at Cy Fair Music & Arts.

 But where do you start as an adult?
 The same place you did as a child — with lessons and practice.
-Many local music stores offer education programs for all ages, and local professionals who give private lessons to children are pleased to welcome adults.
+There are sites like https://monroviamusic.com/pianolessons/ that offer music programs for all ages, and local professionals who give private lessons to children are pleased to welcome adults.
 It’s also fun to share music with those you love, so ask a child or grandchild who plays an instrument to teach you the basics.
 (Musical talent can be hereditary, so you may have more in common than you know.)

 If you’re interested in sharing your passion for music by blending your voice with others, join a choral group.
 The Jefferson Choral Society is the oldest and largest volunteer adult choir in Central Virginia (visit www.jeffersonchoralsociety.org for information).
 You may also consider joining a church choir and finding solace in worship and fellowship.